Global Lie-Tresse theorem: Differential invariants

 Similar as invariant derivatives (and derivations) are finitely generated, we can consider other invariant tensors.
-For instance, invariant 1-forms form a module over the algebra $\mathfrak{P}_l(\E)^G$ of rational-polynomial differential invariants (among them are exact 1-forms $\hat d f$, where $f$ is a differential invariants).
-They correspond to the limit of the $G^k$-invariant forms $\t_k^*$ over $\E_k$.
-We have already seen that this module is finitely generated in Lie-Tresse sense.
+For instance, invariant horizontal 1-forms form a module over the algebra $\A$ (containing $\Gamma_\infty(\a^*)\simeq\mathfrak{Der}(\E,\t)$ as a submodule).
+They correspond to (rational-polynomial) sections of the limiting distribution of the $G^k$-invariant forms $\t_k^*$ over $\E^k$.
+This module is finitely generated in the Lie-Tresse sense, and there is a natural pairing between the elements of this module and the module $\mathfrak{D}(\E,\t)$ with values in $\A$.

-Similar we can prove finiteness of the module of $q$-forms for any $q$ (an important example: closed $(n-1)$-forms, which are invariant conservation laws).
+Likewise we can prove finiteness of the module of invariant $q$-forms for any $q$ (an important example: closed invariant $(n-1)$-forms, which are invariant conservation laws).
 More generally any tensorial module of fixed type, for instance $\bigl((\ot^p\t)\ot(\ot^q\t^*)\bigr){}^G$ with fixed $p,q$, is finitely generated.

 What about the whole tensor algebra (all possible valencies)?
-Let us restrict, for instance, to $\sum_{p,q}((\ot^p\t)\ot(\ot^q\t^*))^G$ (a combination of symmetric and skew-symmetric powers is also possible).
+Let us restrict, for instance, to $\sum_{p,q}((\ot^p\t)\ot(\ot^q\t^*))^G$ (a combination of symmetric and skew-symmetric powers is also possible), calling its sections over $\E''_\infty$ the $\A$-module of horizontal tensors $\mathfrak{T}(\E,\t)$.

-Is such a module finitely generated in Lie-Tresse sense?
+Is this module finitely generated in the Lie-Tresse sense?
 We do not know the answer in general, but understand the generic situation.

 \begin{theorem} Let $\E$ be ample (for instance the whole space of jets), and the number of scalar differential invariants of the pseudogroup $G$ action be infinite.
-Then the differential tensors on $\E_\infty$ invariant with respect to $G$ are finitely generated over the algebra $\mathfrak{P}_l(\E)^G$. \end{theorem}
+Then the module $\mathfrak{T}(\E,\t)$ of $G$-invariant horizontal tensors on $\E^\infty$ is finitely generated over the algebra $\A$ in the Lie-Tresse sense globally. \end{theorem}

 \begin{proof} Indeed, by Theorem \ref{Thmn} there are $n$ invariant derivatives $e_i=\nabla_i$, so by dualization there are $n$ invariant 1-forms $e^i=\oo^i$.
-We can decompose any $(p,q)$-tensor through these
+We can decompose any $(p,q)$-tensor $T\in\mathfrak{T}(\E,\t)$ through these

-The coefficients are scalar differential invariants iff $T$ is an invariant differential tensor.
+The coefficients are scalar differential invariants iff $T$ is an invariant horizontal tensor.
 Thus the claim follows from the global Lie-Tresse theorem. \end{proof}

 In a similar manner we can prove finiteness of other natural geometric objects: lifted connections, higher order differential operators etc.